Nishtha1209/Java-DSA/README.md

 # Java-DSA
-Questions and Solutions for DSA in Java
+Questions and Solutions for Data Structure and Algorithms in Java